marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 necessary NAT bindings to achieve traversal of the NAT.
 This mechanism makes extensive use of the path validation mechanism described in {{!RFC9000}}.
-In addition, the QUIC server needs the capability to initiate path validation, which, as per {{!RFC9000}}, is initiated by the client.
+In addition, the QUIC server needs the capability to initiate path validation, whereas {{!RFC9000}} assumes that it is initiated by the client.
 Starting with a proxied QUIC connection allows the nodes to start exchanging application data right away and switch to the direct connection once it has been established and deemed suitable for the application's needs.

 # Conventions and Definitions